 4.3 Liquidity 4.3.1 The Council has adopted a voluntary measure of its exposure to liquidity risk by monitoring the amount of cash available to meet unexpected payments and has set a £20M minimum threshold on cash available in instant access accounts, if balances were to fall below this limit, we would consider taking short term loans which are available without given prior notice and at competitive rates.
 4.4 Interest Rate Exposure 4.4.1 This indicator is set to control the Council's exposure to interest rate risk.
 The upper limits are based on the one-year revenue impact of a 1% rise or fall in interest rates for existing variable rates on long term loans and assumed short term borrowing, offset by variable investments.
 The cost of an extra 1% per £1M is £10,000.
 We do not currently have any variable rate borrowing and any increase in short-term borrowing rates should be offset by an increase in short term investment income.
-4.4.2 The liability benchmark (Table 2) has identified our borrowing by 2027/28 which could equate to an additional £10M in borr 2022/23 actual.
-Outstanding borrowing for current year plus borrowing need used to set indicator below (£65M+£69M). owing costs over The limits are set at: Interest rate risk indicator £M Upper limit on one-year revenue impact of a 1% rise in interest rates 1.5 Upper limit on one-year revenue impact of a 1% fall in interest rates 0.5 4.4.3 The main risk to the authority comes through the continued use of internal borrowing in place of fixed term long term debt.
-A 1% increase over the forecast rate would equate to £10,000 for each £1M borrowed, plus a possible ongoing impact on an increase in the long-term rate.
-4.4.4 The Authority has more exposure to an increase in interest rates than a reduction as our debt portfolio is higher than our investments.
-A fall in interest rates of 1% would see investment income fall by about £0.47M but this would be offset by reduction in debt charges.
-4.5 Maturity Structure of Borrowing 4.5.1 This indicator is set to control the Council's exposure to refin and lower limits on the maturity structure of borrowing as set •
+4.4.2 The liability benchmark (Table 2) has identified our borrowing by 2027/28 which could equate to an additional £10M in borro 2022/23 actual.
+Outstanding borrowing for current year plus borrowing need for used to set indicator below (£65M+£69M). owing costs over The limits are set at: Interest rate risk indicator £M Upper limit on one-year revenue impact of a 1% rise in interest rates 1.5 Upper limit on one-year revenue impact of a 1% fall in interest rates 0.5 4.4.3 The main risk to the authority comes through the continued us in place of fixed term long term debt.
+A 1% increase over the equate to £10,000 for each £1M borrowed, plus a possible on increase in the long-term rate. forecast rate wo ould 4.4.4 The Authority has more exposure to an increase in interest ra our debt portfolio is higher than our investments.
+A fall in intersee investment income fall by about £0.47M but this would be debt charges. rest rates of 1% would 4.5 Maturity Structure of Borrowing 4.5.1 This indicator is set to control the Council's exposure to refine and lower limits on the maturity structure of borrowing as set